simonepsp/SB-Portfolio-Performance/README.md

 Once you have an .xlsx file downloaded, you are all set.

-## Why didn't you just wrote a csv configuration for Portfolio Performance / 're u dumb?
+## Why didn't you just write a csv configuration for Portfolio Performance / 're u dumb?
 First of all since Saxo Bank doesn't provide a .csv file I would have had to convert their xlsx file either through the impressive xlsx2csv or by exporting manually on Numbers / OnlyOffice / younameit.

 Also, even after converting it, the transaction report contains dashes which produce import errors on Portfolio Performance.
 That sucks.